-Honda’s AP1 and AP2 S2000 roadsters have proven popular among enthusiasts of all types, from daily drivers and weekend warriors to time attack racers and drag racing demons.
+Honda’s AP1 and AP2 S2000 has proven to be one of the most popular vehicles among enthusiasts of all types, from daily drivers and weekend warriors to time attack racers and drag racing demons.
 No matter what your build intentions are, Full-Race has your performance solution!
 Are you piecing together your own turbo system?
 Check out our stainless steel, equal-length turbo manifolds, downpipes and intercooler kits.
-We also carry a comprehensive line of turbochargers, including BorgWarner EFR and AirWerks turbochargers, Garrett turbochargers and Precision turbochargers.
+We also carry a comprehensive line of turbochargers, including BorgWarner EFR and AirWerks turbochargers, Garrett turbochargers, Precision turbochargers, Xona Rotor and MHI.
 Looking for a prepackaged system?
 Full-Race offers customizable turbo kits featuring your choice of turbocharger size from BorgWarner EFR, BorgWarner AirWerks and Garrett.
 Whatever you need, Full-Race has the hardware to hop up your Honda S2000.

 Golden Anniversary Roadster